Chengdu: Mahjong

-Mahjong has been an essential part of most local peoples' lives.
-After daytime work, people gather at home or in the tea houses on the street to play Mahjong.
-On sunny days, local people like to play Mahjong on the sidewalks to enjoy the sunshine and also the time with friends.
+Mahjong has been an essential part of most people's lives in many local communities.
+After daytime work, people gather at home or at street tea houses to play Mahjong.
+On sunny days, locals like to play Mahjong on the sidewalks to enjoy the sunshine and spend time with friends.

-Mahjong is the most popular entertainment choice among locals for several reasons.
-Chengdu locals have simplified the rules and made it easier to play as compared to Cantonese Mahjong.
+Mahjong is the most popular form of entertainment among locals for several reasons.
+Chengdu locals have simplified the rules and made it easier to play than Cantonese Mahjong.
 Also, Mahjong in Chengdu is a way to meet old friends and to strengthen family relationships.
 In fact, many business people negotiate deals while playing Mahjong.

 Rural tourism: Nong Jia Le

 Chengdu claims to have first practiced the modern business model of 'Nong Jia Le' (Happy Rural Homes).
-It refers to the practice of suburban and rural residents converting their houses into restaurants, hotels and entertainment spaces in order to attract city dwellers.
+It refers to the practice of suburban and rural residents converting their homes into restaurants, hotels, and entertainment spaces to attract city dwellers.

-Nong Jia Le features different styles and price levels and have been thriving around Chengdu.
-They provide gateways for city dwellers to escape the city, offer delicious and affordable home-made dishes, and provide mahjong facilities.
+Nong Jia Le features different styles and price levels and has been thriving around Chengdu.
+They offer gateways for city dwellers to escape the city, serve delicious, affordable homemade dishes, and provide mahjong facilities.